MENU

 139th Airlift Wing of the Missouri Air National Guard

 The Chamber is concerned about the recent Air Force decision leaving the 139th out of the plan to recapitalize the existing fleet of C-130H model aircraft to the newest C-130J aircraft.
 The Chamber believes this puts the long-term viability of the Wing in jeopardy.
-The proven 139th war-fighting capability and the global contributions of the Advanced Airlift Tactical Training Center are a vital component of our State and Nation’s strength and are vital to our local economy.
+The proven 139th war-fighting capability and the global contributions of the Advanced Airlift Tactical Training Center are critical for our State, the entire Mobility Air Force (MAF), and Nation.
+These strengths are vital to our local economy.

 The Chamber therefore strongly supports: